rails/sprockets/README.md

 #### The `stub` Directive

-`stub` *path* allows dependency to be excluded from the asset bundle.
+`stub` *path* excludes that asset and its dependencies from the asset bundle.
 The *path* must be a valid asset and may or may not already be part of the bundle. `stub` should only be used at the top level bundle, not within any subdependencies.

-Any asset dependencies of the stubbed asset are blacklisted as well.

 ## Processor Interface